cssinjs/jss/docs/js-api.md

 Returns JSON representation of a rule.
 Only regular rules are supported, no nested, conditionals, keyframes or fallbacks.

-Result of `toJSON` call can be used later to apply styles inline to the element.
+The result of `toJSON` call can be used later to apply styles inline to the element.
 It is used by `rule.applyTo()`.

 ## Convert to CSS